Crib Goch

 This route is not just a ridge walk, but also a grade 1 scramble, and as such should not be underestimated; in part it goes along a narrow, exposed knife-edge ridge with 1,000 feet of drop on either side, and traversing the Pinnacles afterwards is also a challenge.
 This route offers some of the most exposed scrambling in Britain, and as such is unsuitable for most people who just want to walk up Snowdon, and is certainly not recommended for those who are new to mountain walking.

-It is usually approached via its East Ridge from the Pyg Track (bear off at Bwlch y Moch, a mile up from Pen y Pass, the start of the path), and is traversed from east to west, on to Carnedd Ugain and then onto Snowdon’s summit.
-(Coming the other way along Crib Goch is not advised; after the initial scramble up to the ridge, there is essentially no turning back, as it would be more dangerous than continuing on.)
+Crib Goch is usually approached via its East Ridge from the Pyg Track (bear off at Bwlch y Moch, a mile up from Pen y Pass, the start of the path).

 Crib Goch North Ridge and the main ridge (centre), with the Pinnacles (right), seen from the Llanberis Pass